 Moving abroad on your own dime isn’t cheap.
 You’ve got flights, Airbnbs, deposits, not to mention the countless IKEA runs it’s going to take to get your flat into a livable shape.

-Here’s a realistic idea of how much money it costs to move abroad and how you can pay for following your dreams!
+Here’s a realistic idea of how much money it costs to move abroad from Europe and how you can pay for following your dreams!